Muhammad Hassan (wrestler): SmackDown! controversy and departure (2005)

-In one of the most controversial moments in WWE history, on the episode of SmackDown! taped on July 4, 2005 (aired July 7), the SmackDown!
-General Manager Theodore Long put Hassan in a No. 1 Contender's match against The Undertaker at The Great American Bash and placed Daivari in a match that night against The Undertaker.
+In one of the most controversial moments in WWE history, on the episode of SmackDown! taped on July 4 (aired July 7), the SmackDown!
+General Manager Theodore Long put Hassan in a No. 1 Contender's match against The Undertaker at The Great American Bash on July 24 and placed Daivari in a match that night against The Undertaker.
 Daivari was defeated, but Hassan began to "pray" on the ramp, summoning five masked men, dressed in black shirts, ski-masks, and camo pants.
 Armed with clubs and a piano wire, they beat and choked The Undertaker out, and Hassan put him in the camel clutch.
 Afterward, the masked men lifted Daivari above their heads and carried him away.
 Three days later, the London bombings took place.
 The footage aired unedited on UPN in the United States and on The Score in Canada with an advisory warning shown several times during the broadcast.
 It was removed from the Australian and European (including in the United Kingdom) broadcasts.

 The angle elicited national attention in the New York Post, TV Guide, Variety, and other major media outlets.
 In response to the criticism, UPN decided that it would monitor the storyline closely and that it did not want the Hassan character on its network that week.
-Hassan later delivered a promo to the live crowd for the July 14, 2005 airing episode of SmackDown!, but when UPN announced that the segment would be edited, WWE decided to host the video of the segment on its official website.
-In the segment, Hassan reiterates that he is an Arab-American and that the American people automatically and unfairly assume that he is a terrorist.
+Hassan later delivered a promo to the live crowd for the July 14 episode of SmackDown!, but when UPN announced that the segment would be edited, WWE decided to host the video of the segment on its official website.
+In the segment, Hassan reiterated that he was an Arab-American and that the American people automatically and unfairly assumed that he was a terrorist.
 Despite being in character, he referred to the real-world media coverage of the storyline, singling out the New York Post's Don Kaplan by name, and denouncing his description of the events on SmackDown!, such as Kaplan's comment of the masked men being "Arabs in ski masks".
-On the July 14, 2005 episode of SmackDown!, Hassan's absence was explained by a statement delivered by his lawyer Thomas Whitney, which said that Hassan refused to appear at The Great American Bash due to the way he had been treated by the media and WWE fans.
+On the July 14 episode of SmackDown!, Hassan's absence was explained by a statement delivered by his lawyer Thomas Whitney, which said that Hassan refused to appear at The Great American Bash due to the way he had been treated by the media and WWE fans.